NANDbrew/NANDCommand/README.md

 - gets the distance from the player to the specified target
 - alias: GetDist
 ### FixMe
+- usage: FixMe [distance]
+- if distance is omitted, defaults to 5m
-- teleports the player 1m upward
+- teleports the player upward to hopefully get out of sticky situations
 ### BringToMe
 - usage: BringToMe [index or vanilla boat name]
 - Teleport a boat (or current/last boat if unspecified) to you.
 Will set boat as owned.
 DO NOT USE WHILE ON LAND!